djalbat/occam-lexers/README.md

 * A primitive lexer for a variant of extended [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form), hardly a lexer at all in fact.
 * A basic lexer, for illustrative purposes.
-* A lexer for the [lexical grammar part](https://raw.githubusercontent.com/occam-proof-assistant/Lexers/master/es6/florence/grammar.js) of Occam's vernacular, called Florence.
+* The main lexer, namely the lexer for the [lexical grammar part](https://raw.githubusercontent.com/occam-proof-assistant/Lexers/master/es6/florence/grammar.js) of Occam's vernacular, called Florence.

-The last two of these lexers share common code and patterns, and each takes four passes to process content.
-The first three passes match comments, strings and whitespace in that order.
-The tokens matched by these passes are not defined in the lexical grammars and are effectively hard-coded into the lexers.
-The last pass will match significant tokens defined by the lexical grammar.
-Any tokens left over after this pass are error tokens.
+All lexers bar the primitive lexer share common patterns and functionality.
+Each takes four passes to match four types of tokens, although with caveats:

+1. Comments
+2. Whitespace
+3. Strings
+4. Remaining tokens

+Comment tokens are considered to be non-significant whilst the other two types, note that this includes whitespace, being considered to be significant.
+If any content is left over that cannot be matched, an error is thrown.
+Only the fourth pass will match significant tokens defined by the lexical grammars.
+On the other hand the regular expressions and related functionality to match the tokens in the first three passes is hard-coded.
+The basic lexer is also configured to ignore the first three types of tokens in fact, for simplicity's sake.
+Finally, note that the Florence lexer will add end of line tokens and that these, like whitespace, are also considered to be significant.

-This last pass uses a recursive descent algorithm.
+The fourth pass uses a recursive descent algorithm.
 This should be fast and helps to make the lexical grammars relatively simple.
 In the aforementioned [Florence lexical grammar](https://raw.githubusercontent.com/occam-proof-assistant/Lexers/master/es6/florence/grammar.js), for example, there is no need to exclude keywords and special characters from the regular expression for `unassigned` tokens, because the content to which this regular expression will be applied is guaranteed not to have these keywords or special characters in the first place.

 ## Installation